 The final session of the Forum was an interactive workshop on improving communication skills.
 Delegates were informed about the challenge of ‘status quo bias’, the idea that it is easier for people to stay the same because change can be costly to one's reputation and stability.

-The Forum was a continuation of the work of the UK Overseas Territories Project (UKOTP) supporting good governance and oversight of public finances in the UK Overseas Territories, delivered by the UK Branch of the Commonwealth Parliamentary Association in partnership with the UK National Audit Office and Government Internal Audit Agency.
+The Overseas Territories Forum was a continuation of the work of the UK Overseas Territories Project (UKOTP) supporting good governance and oversight of public finances in the UK Overseas Territories, delivered by CPA UK in partnership with the National Audit Office and Government Internal Audit Agency.